Oath of the Horatii: Reception

 David first exhibited the painting in Rome, where even the Pope requested a viewing.

 The painting was exhibited in France at the Salon of 1785, but it was delivered late.
 David's enemies at the Academy took advantage of the delay to exhibit the painting in a poor locale in the gallery.
 The public's dissatisfaction with the painting's poor viewing conditions obliged the gallery to move it to a more prominent location.

 Fascist connotations

-The three brothers in the painting are raising and extending their right arms forward, with palms facing downward.
+The three brothers in the painting are each raising and extending one of their arms forward, with palms facing downward.
 This became the basis for the Roman Salute, which would be then used to signify allegiance to fascist Italy and later the Nazi Party.